 Constraints are additive: Parent and child constraints both apply.

-Conflicting constraints (e.g., a parent says A
+Conflicting constraints (e.g., a parent says A is

-required, a child says A
+required, a child says A is forbidden) will make

 both constraints invalid.